-HYA commits to identifying, supporting, and placing school and district leaders of color and gender who have long been historically underrepresented in these posts.
-Moreover, candidates we slate regardless of race, ethnicity, gender, or sexual orientation must have recent, relevant, and demonstrated experience in successfully addressing opportunity gaps, leading with an equity lens, and advancing equity initiatives.
+HYA commits to recruiting individuals that match the leadership profile developed by the community and the Board.
+HYA has success at recruiting leaders of color and gender who have long been historically underrepresented in these posts.
+Moreover, candidates we recruit regardless of race, ethnicity, gender, or sexual orientation must have recent, relevant, and demonstrated experience in successfully improving achievement outcomes for all students.

 Schools are America’s Great Hope

 In partnership with our client school districts across the nation, HYA’s consulting work is grounded in our core beliefs:

 - all individuals are able to exceed expectations